Elliott vows to avoid trouble after meeting with Goodell

 The NFL declined to comment following Elliott’s statement.

+“I need to work harder to ensure I do not put myself in compromised situations in the future,” Elliott wrote.
+“I am rededicating myself to use all of the resources that the league has made available.
+But in the end, it is up to me and I am determined not to be in this position again.”

-Elliott wrote that he is “determined not to be in this position again.”
-He didn’t speak to reporters during offseason practices or minicamp following the incident.
+Elliott didn’t speak to reporters during offseason practices or minicamp following the incident.
 The Cowboys have their first practice at training camp in California on July 27.